-The National Rural Assembly is a movement of people and organizations devoted to building a stronger, more vibrant rural America for children, families, and communities.
-Participants include more than 500 local, regional, and national organizations based in 47 states and the District of Columbia.
-The goal of the National Rural Assembly is to make the country stronger by improving the outlook for rural communities.
+Participants include individuals and organizations at the local, regional, and national level based in all 50 states and the District of Columbia.
+The goal of the Rural Assembly is to make the country stronger by improving the outlook for rural communities.
 The guiding principle is that an inclusive, prospering, and sustainable rural America improves prospects for us all.

-The following organizations currently serve on the National Rural Assembly Steering Committee:
+The following organizations currently serve on the Rural Assembly Steering Committee:

 Center for Rural Strategies, Dee Davis, Chairperson